liquidhelium/tanim/README.md

 # Tanim

+The idea of creating animations using typst comes from [WenSim](https://github.com/WenSimEHRP).
+His bash script renders each frame as a .png file, then merge them into a video.
+This project can be seen as a statically linked, concurrent version of his script.

 ## CLI

 Tanim CLI is a command-line tool for creating animations and videos using [Typst](https://typst.app/).
 It allows you to render Typst documents into a video file, by varying a numerical variable over a range of frames.